 High frequency contact points such as phones, photocopiers etc. will be cleaned by the member of staff after every use.

 Staff will be allocated to a Bubble and will wear PPE if moving between Bubbles inline with Government guidance.

 How will drop-off/collection be managed/organised safely for all parents/staff/children?

 Effective from 1st June, the school will be operating a one-way system for collection and drop-off, which must be adhered to by all parents/carers.
 This may not be the most direct route for you to drop off your child and therefore drop off may take longer than normal.
 This will allow us to significantly minimise the cross-over of parents.
 Parents will be provided with information for their routes, and directed to specific gates to ensure that one-way systems are adhered to.

 The start time for school will be staggered across year-bands to further limit the number of adults and children onsite at any-one time.
 There will be no waiting outside of classrooms and children will enter the building immediately when they arrive.
 Only one adult will be permitted on site to drop-off/collect children.
 There will be no access to the school carpark for parents/carers.
 There must be no meeting of parents on the playground and you must not stop to chat with each other.
 Where this happens, people will be asked to move on.

 Sadly, parents will not be allowed in the buildings to drop off children.
-This includes all Nursery parents which, we know may be particularly challenging for younger children and especially those who were due to join us at Easter or in the coming weeks.
+This includes all Nursery parents which, we know may be particularly challenging for younger children and especially those who are new to us.

 What measures will you put in place for the children requiring emotional support with changes within school?